How to Remotely Connect to the MySQL Database

 MySQL is an open-source management system used to create and manage databases.
 A MySQL server is like a database engine where you can store data and access and maintain those data systematically and efficiently.

-How to Add a User to Access to the MySQL Database?
+How to add a user to access the MySQL database?

-Aside from the configuration settings needed to connect to a MySQL database remotely, a user must also have certain privileges.
-Please refer to these articles to know more about granting privileges to users and configuring connection settings.
+Aside from the configuration settings needed to connect to a MySQL database remotely, users must also have certain privileges.
+Please refer to these articles to learn more about granting privileges to users and configuring connection settings.

 The MySQL server communicates only from the localhost by default.
 It can only be accessed by applications running on the same host.
 Remote access is necessary to remotely access the database from an application running on a different machine or host.

-To remotely connect, you will need to get your connecting computer-enabled as an Access Host by whitelisting your local IP address.
+To remotely connect, you must get your connecting computer enabled as an Access Host by whitelisting your local IP address.
 You will also need to identify your configuration settings, as shown above.

 The MySQL Hostname is the location of your MySQL server and database.
 This information is needed to connect to your MySQL server remotely.
 Localhost is used by default as the hostname.
 You are accessing your database on the same server where your application is, like WordPress.
 Your hostname is found in your directory root’s wp-config.php file for a WordPress site.